lukasknobel/lukasknobel.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a second year masters student in the Artificial Intelligence programme at the University of Amsterdam, where I am currently working on computer vision and self-supervised learning.
-Before that, I did my Bachelor in Computer Engineering in cooperation with Airbus.
+I am a Machine Learning Scientist at TNO's Intelligent Imaging group.
+My background includes an MSc in Artificial Intelligence from the University of Amsterdam and a Bachelor's in Computer Engineering, a program I pursued in collaboration with Airbus.
+My main interests are in computer vision, self-supervised learning, and foundation models.